costaluu/flag/readme.md

 # Flag

-**Flag** is a branch-level feature flag manager designed to enable feature toggling at the file level.
-With deep integration into Git, Flag automatically adapts files in your repository based on which features are turned on or off.
+**Flag** is a configuration-based feature flag manager.
+Works on top of Git, Flag automatically adapts files in your repository based on which features are turned on or off.

 > [!WARNING]
-> Disclaimer: This system is currently in Beta.
-Use with caution in production environments.
+> Disclaimer: Use with caution in production environments.

 ## Table of Contents